Secure Transportation Behavioral Health Crisis

 The department of health care policy and financing (department) is directed to create and implement a secure transportation benefit on or before January 1, 2023.
 The department is required to include information on secure transportation services and benefits in its annual "State Measurement for Accountable, Responsive, and Transparent (SMART) Government Act" report.

-The bill exempts secure transportation services from regulation under the public utilities commission.
+The act exempts secure transportation services from regulation under the public utilities commission.